19hours/sg-statutes/Acts/Police Force Act.md

 (3) For the purposes of subsection (2) —

 (a) a Commercial Affairs Officer shall have all the powers of investigation conferred on police officers in relation to the investigation of offences under the Criminal Procedure Code (Cap.
-68) or under such other written law as the Minister may, by notification in theGazette, prescribe and shall be deemed to be an officer not below the rank of inspector; and
+68) or under such other written law as the Minister may, by notification in theGazette, prescribe, and shall be deemed to be an officer not below the rank of inspector; and

 (b) section 25 shall apply to a Commercial Affairs Officer as if he were a police officer.

 (4) The Commissioner may, in his discretion, confer on one or more Commercial Affairs Officers as he may determine the powers of an Assistant Superintendent of Police under such written law as the Minister may, by notification in theGazette, prescribe.

 (5) Apart from this section and section 25, this Act shall not apply to a Commercial Affairs Officer.

+[Police Force 1985 Ed., s.
+58A]

 ### Intelligence officers